bytedance/lightseq/README.md

 in CUDA.
 It enables highly efficient computation of modern NLP models such as **BERT**, **GPT**, **Transformer**, etc.
-It is therefore best useful for Machine Translation, *Text Generation*, *Dialog*， *Language Modelling*, *Sentiment analysis*, and other related tasks with sequence data.
+It is therefore best useful for Machine Translation, *Text Generation*, *Dialog*, *Language Modelling*, *Sentiment analysis*, and other related tasks with sequence data.

 The library is built on top of CUDA official